Pinkytoky writes on a wide variety of content. Her main interest is in feng shui, Chinese operas, and Chinese & Japanese art and culture.

-These divination blocks are also called moon boards and always used in pairs.
+These divination blocks are also called moon boards and are always used in pairs.
 They are commonly used in temples and home shrines to seek the direction of the gods for certain problems.

 The Taiwanese called these blocks “poe” in Hokkien (Chinese dialect).
 Poe divination is the most common everyday divination used in Taiwan.